 So I guess the shorter answer, I should say, to your question Ash, is to think about how are you going to enable these processes for you to get closer to your customer?
 And the best way to do it is to not have to worry about technology.
 It should be focused on learning who your customers are, but your time has to be freed up to do that.
-You can't be going and grabbing machine data, putting it into a spreadsheet and figuring out how to integrate it with your point solution.
+You can't be going and munging data, putting it into a spreadsheet and figuring out how to integrate it with your point solution.
 It's easier to have it in the Cloud.
 And that's why Anaplan is a very attractive option.
 I like it as a solution for any grocer, whether it's Hypergrowth or, a well-established one as well.

 This technology allows grocers to focus on really getting to know their customer and shift the burden away from their IT department.
 You don't have to worry about figuring out how to cleanse this data, to get it to the right environment, make sure all of these solutions are working correctly, and then limit the functionality down so that they can actually accomplish those tasks.

 With Anaplan, it's like, no, I let somebody else do that.
 They handle it.
 All I do is I focus on what are the processes I need to enable?
 I enable them and then do them.
 I don't have to not worry about all this data and moving all this stuff around.
 Planners can focus on looking for trends and looking for how to get closer to the customer.
 There are other technologies that are up and coming as well.
 They're kind of chasing Anaplan's tail.
 But for retail, especially with grocery, Anaplan, is where I would point them, honestly.